MobileFineTuner: A Mobile-Native Framework for On-Device LLM Fine-Tuning in Real-World Embedded AI Applications: Introduction

+MobileFineTuner is built around three design goals.
+First, it aims for \textbf{efficiency}.
+Its mobile-native C++ runtime avoids the overhead of Python-based execution and provides fine-grained control over tensor operations, automatic differentiation, parameter updates, and memory management.
+Second, it aims for \textbf{scalability}.
+MobileFineTuner supports multiple LLM families and both Full-FT and PEFT, allowing researchers to evaluate different model sizes, adaptation strategies, and deployment settings on real mobile hardware.
+Third, it aims for \textbf{usability}.
+It provides high-level training APIs, model loading/export support and runtime metric logging.
+It is also equiped with a training visualizer, so that researchers and application developers can monitor loss, accuracy or perplexity, memory usage, power behavior, and training progress during mobile-side fine-tuning.

+To make LLM fine-tuning feasible under mobile resource constraints, MobileFineTuner integrates a resource-aware runtime including several built-in system-level optimization methods.
+For \textbf{memory efficiency}, it implements a ZeRO-inspired parameter sharding mechanism that offloads inactive parameter segments to disk, gradient accumulation that enables large effective batch sizes under small memory budgets, activation checkpointing that trades recomputation for reduced activation storage, and a memory-efficient attention operator that avoids materializing full quadratic attention matrices.
+For \textbf{energy efficiency}, it provides an energy-aware computation scheduler that monitors battery state and dynamically adjusts training frequency to reduce power pressure during sustained fine-tuning.
+Our experiments show that these optimization mechanisms are critical for training on resource-constrained devices: several model-device configurations that fail with out-of-memory errors without optimization can complete training successfully after enabling MobileFineTuner's optimizations.

+Furthermore, we demonstrate MobileFineTuner through a real-world embedded AI application, a private campus health agent.
+In this case study, personal health and behavior data remain on the user's phone and are used to locally adapt an LLM into a personalized health assistant.
+The agent observes individual trends such as sleep duration, activity level, walking distance, heart rate, and screen-time usage, and then answers user questions based on the user's own historical patterns.
+This case study illustrates the practical value of MobileFineTuner by showing how a privacy-preserving mobile application can improve personalization through local LLM fine-tuning.
+It also provides an end-to-end example showing that MobileFineTuner can be directly integrated as the computation backend of mobile embedded AI applications, allowing developers to realize on-device LLM fine-tuning without building task-specific training pipelines from scratch.

-In summary, MobileFineTuner fills a critical gap in the current on-device LLM ecosystem by enabling practical, privacy-preserving, and resource-aware fine-tuning directly on commodity mobile devices.
-Our contributions are as follows: \begin{itemize} \item \textbf{A unified framework for LLM fine-tuning on mobile phones.} We develop MobileFineTuner, an open-source framework that enables practical end-to-end Full-FT and PEFT of mainstream LLMs on commodity mobile phones.
-We opensourse our framework at:
+In summary, this paper makes the following contributions: \begin{itemize} \item \textbf{A mobile-native toolkit for on-device LLM fine-tuning.} We present MobileFineTuner, an open-source C++ framework that enables end-to-end Full-FT and PEFT of LLMs directly on commodity mobile phones, providing reusable infrastructure for embedded AI and sensing-system researchers.
+Our code is at: \url{https://github.com/Edge-Intelligence-Lab/MobileFineTuner}.